Tap the text to show or hide reading controls.

 “Geon-hyuk, what were you doing with this guy?”

 Something unexpected happened.
 Gyu-yeon was angry at Geon-hyuk, not Naru.
 Startled by the unforeseen reaction, Naru widened his eyes and looked up at Gyu-yeon.
-Geon-hyuk, apparently surprised as well, stared at Gyu-yeon with an expression Naru had never seen before.
+Geon-hyuk, perhaps surprised as well, stared at Gyu-yeon with an expression Naru had never seen before.

 “What do you mean what— I didn’t do anything.”